hmrc/excise-movement-control-system-api/README.md

 ### Test push notification locally

-Notice: Upu can use the run_local_with_push_notification.sh script file to create an Client application locally.
+Notice: You can use the run_local_with_push_notification.sh script file to create an Client application locally.
 #### Start the services
 * Open a terminal window, type the below command and press enter.
 This will load locally all the services necessary for testing :